2020 Congressional Primary Guide: Pandemic Edition

 2016 presidential results: Trump +7

-In the 2018 midterms Rep. Antonio Delgado unseated the Republican incumbent John Faso in a contentious race that became racially charged.
-Delgado is a Rhodes Scholar and a Harvard Law School graduate who was targeted in the election for his brief career as a rapper.
+In the 2018 midterm, Rep. Antonio Delgado unseated the Republican incumbent John Faso in a contentious race that became racially charged.
+Delgado is a Rhodes scholar and a Harvard Law School graduate who was targeted in the election for his brief career as a rapper.
 His fundraising prowess and an endorsement from former President Barack Obama helped bring him over the top and flip the seat from red to blue.
-Democrats are eager to hold on to the seat, so Delgado is unlikely to face a primary challenge, but national Republicans have already targeted it as a flippable district that Trump won in 2016.
-The lineup so far: Ola Hawatmeh, a 42-year-old fashion designer and CEO, Anthony German, a former New York National Guard general, and Republican Mike Roth, a far-right Trump supporter who has declared himself the “King of Ulster (County)” and supports upstate secession.
+Democrats are afraid of losing the seat, so Delgado isn’t facing a primary challenge, but he may not have much of a challenge in the general election either, since the GOP failed to find a strong challenger.
+The two Republicans vying in a primary for the chance to take on Delgado in November are Ola Hawatmeh, a 42-year-old fashion designer, and Kyle Van De Water, an attorney and Army veteran.
+Green Party candidate Steve Greenfield and LibertarianVictoria Alexander are also running in the general election.

 Congressional District 20